Working with Audio in the Timeline

 tempo-in-temnpo-ruler.png

-2. The Tempo browser opens.
+2. The Edit Tempo popover opens.
 Tap the Tap button at least four times, then click Apply.

 Tip: You can close the Tempo browser by typing the Esc key.